Siteimprove/alfa/README.md

 $ yarn build packages
 ```

+The scratches configuration includes the JSX parser from `@siteimprove/alfa-dom`.
+So you can create a `.tsx` file and use JSX syntax directly to create Alfa DOM objects.

 ## Architecture

 At its core, Alfa is built around a tree structure that mirrors a subset of the [Document Object Model (DOM)](https://dom.spec.whatwg.org/) and [CSS Object Model (CSSOM)](https://www.w3.org/TR/cssom/) interfaces.
 This tree structure can be created statically from an HTML document and associated CSS style sheets, or it can be extracted from within a browser to also provide executing of JavaScript.
 Anything else that a browser would typically provide, such as querying elements or computing styles, Alfa implements according to the corresponding specifications.